Kikači

 Kikači is a village in the municipality of Kalesija, Bosnia and Herzegovina.

-Its subterritories include: Kundakovići, Gornji Kikači and Polje.
-It has an elementary school for 1st-5th grade children, a mosque and the football stadium Tom Cat Arena, home to the local club FK Mladost Kikači.
+Its subregions include: Kundakovići, Gornji Kikači and Polje.
+Located in Kikači are an elementary school for first to fifth grade children, a mosque and the football stadium Tom Cat Arena - home ground of the local FK Mladost Kikači.

 Demographics

 According to the 2013 census, its population was 1,804.